 - June: The FVRL Board of Trustees has set aside $1,450,000 in its capital reserve plan for the Washougal building project fund.

 - FVRL started working with community stakeholders to find suitable property.

 - At the same time, the Friends of Washougal Community Library began fundraising.

-October 2014: A Pre-Design Study by FFA Architects, with input from the communities involved, recommended library square footage and features and included projected possible costs.
+- October: A Pre-Design Study by FFA Architects (PDF), with input from the communities involved, recommended library square footage and features and included projected possible costs.

 In the news

 - It’s official: Washougal library has a new site (Camas-Washougal Post-Record, 10/8/2020)

 - Fundraising for new Washougal library slow but steady (Camas-Washougal Post-Record, 3/5/2020)